Borja Viguera: Sporting Gijón

 Viguera agreed to a two-year contract at Sporting de Gijón on 30 August 2016.
 He scored just once in the league during his first season, which ended in relegation, and featured even less in the following.

 Numancia

 On 1 August 2018, free agent Viguera signed a two-year contract with CD Numancia.
 He played 24 total games (five starts) and scored once, a late penalty that was the only goal of the game at home to Real Zaragoza on 13 October.

 Viguera cut ties with the club on 4 September 2019.

 Later career

-Viguera signed with third-tier Real Unión on 22 January 2020.
-On 31 August the following year, he moved to CF Intercity in the new fourth-tier Segunda División RFEF.
+Viguera joined third-tier Real Unión on 22 January 2020.
+On 31 August the following year, he moved to CF Intercity in the new Segunda División RFEF.
 He was used mainly off the bench for the eventually promoted team from Sant Joan d'Alacant, including on 9 January 2022 when he scored his only goal to earn a 1–1 home draw against CF La Nucía.